🏺

 boh-DAY-gahs MOO-gah

-Bodegas Muga is a family business founded in 1932 by Isaac Muga and Aurora Caño, originally in underground cellars in Haro before moving in 1968 to its current home in the iconic Barrio de la Estación.
-Now in its third generation of family ownership, the winery produces slightly over two million bottles annually and is the only bodega in Spain to employ its own master cooper and three barrel makers.
+Bodegas Muga is a family business founded in 1932 in Haro by Isaac Muga and Aurora Caño, originally operating from underground cellars in the urban centre of Haro before moving in 1970 to its current home, a two-hundred-year-old building in the iconic Barrio de la Estación.
+Now in its third generation of family ownership, the winery produces slightly over two million bottles annually and is the only bodega in Spain to operate its own cooperage with master coopers crafting all barrels, vats, and large casks on the premises.

 Key Facts

-• Founded 1932 by Isaac Muga and Aurora Caño in underground cellars in Haro; relocated in 1968 to a 19th-century building in the Barrio de la Estación, where it remains today
+• Founded 1932 by Isaac Muga and Aurora Caño in Haro; originally operated from underground cellars in the urban centre of Haro and moved in 1970 to a two-hundred-year-old building in the Barrio de la Estación, where it remains today

 • Produces slightly over two million bottles annually and exports to over 70 countries

-• The only winery in Spain to employ its own master cooper and three barrel makers, crafting all barrels, vats, and large casks on the premises; makes around 2,000 barrels per year
+• The only winery in Spain to operate its own cooperage with a master cooper and additional barrel makers, crafting all barrels, vats, and large casks on the premises; produces around 2,000 barrels per year

-• Muga Reserva ages 24 months in casks from the winery's own cooperage (80% French oak, 20% American oak), then a minimum of 12 months in bottle; it was named Wine Spectator's Wine Value of the Year 2025 (92 points, $39)
+• Muga Reserva ages 24 months in casks from the winery's own cooperage (80 percent French oak, 20 percent American oak), then a minimum of 12 months in bottle; named Wine Spectator's Wine Value of the Year for 2025 (92 points, $39)

-• Prado Enea Gran Reserva ages a minimum of 36 months in oak (mostly French, small percentage American), then at least 36 months in bottle before release; only produced in the best vintages, approximately 4 times per decade
+• Prado Enea Gran Reserva ages a minimum of 36 months in oak (mostly French, smaller share of American), then at least 36 months in bottle before release; only produced in the best vintages

-• Torre Muga, Muga's first modern-style red, was first released with the 1991 vintage; Aro, a concentrated blend of Tempranillo and Graciano from vines over 60 years old, is produced in very limited quantities
+• Torre Muga, the modernist-leaning single-vineyard Bordeaux-style red, was first released with the 1991 vintage by Manuel and Isacín Muga; Aro, the ultra-premium Tempranillo and Graciano blend from vines over 60 years old, was first released with the 2000 vintage in very limited quantities

-• Founded 1932 by Isaac Muga and Aurora Caño; original cellars were underground in Haro's main street
+• Founded 1932 by Isaac Muga and Aurora Caño; original cellars were underground in the urban centre of Haro

-• Family-owned through three generations; the winery is still 100% controlled by the Muga family with no outside investment
+• Family-owned through three generations; the winery is still 100 percent controlled by the Muga family with no outside investment

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-Oak is central to every stage of production at Muga, from fermentation through aging and storage; the winery uses no stainless steel.
-Muga is the only winery in Spain to employ its own master cooper and three barrel makers, who craft all barrels and vats on the premises.
+Oak is central to every stage of production at Muga, from fermentation through aging and storage; the winery uses no stainless steel for its red wines.
+Muga is the only winery in Spain to operate its own cooperage, with a master cooper and additional barrel makers who craft all barrels and vats on the premises.
 The family travels to France each autumn to select and purchase oak trees individually; the wood is fashioned into staves on site and seasoned for a minimum of three years before being made into barrels.
-Fermentation takes place in oak vats with 100% indigenous yeasts.
+Fermentation takes place in oak vats with indigenous yeasts.
 Wines are racked by gravity and inspected by candlelight for sediment, then fined with freshly cracked egg whites before bottling.
-The barrel room holds approximately 14,000 to 16,000 barrels, managed by a dedicated crew of six.
+The cellar holds a stock of approximately 14,000 barrels.

-• Fermentation in oak vats with 100% indigenous yeasts; no stainless steel used anywhere in the winery
+• Fermentation in oak vats with indigenous yeasts; no stainless steel used for red wine production

-• All barrels and vats crafted in-house by a master cooper and three barrel makers; staves seasoned at least three years on site before coopering
+• All barrels and vats crafted in-house by a master cooper and additional barrel makers; staves seasoned at least three years on site before coopering; produces around 2,000 barrels per year

-• Gravity racking with candlelight inspection for sediment; egg-white fining used for all red wines before bottling
+• Gravity racking with candlelight inspection for sediment; egg-white fining used for the red wines before bottling

-• Muga Reserva aged 24 months in own-cooperage casks (80% French oak, 20% American), then minimum 12 months in bottle
+• Stock of approximately 14,000 barrels in the cellar; Muga Reserva aged 24 months in own-cooperage casks (80 percent French oak, 20 percent American), then minimum 12 months in bottle

 WINE WITH SETH APP